Vishwa061/pocket-flow-privacy/index.md

+---
-Pocket Flow Privacy Policy
+title: Pocket Flow Privacy Policy
+---

+# **Privacy Policy**
-Last updated: December 2025
+_Last updated: December 2025_

-Pocket Flow is a personal budgeting and expense tracking application.
+Pocket Flow ("the App") is a personal budgeting and expense tracking application.
 We value your privacy and are committed to protecting your data.
-This policy explains how the app handles information.

-1. Data Collection

-Pocket Flow stores all expense data locally on your device.
-The app does NOT collect, upload, or transmit your data to any server controlled by us or any third party.

-The following data may be stored locally if you choose to enter it:

-Expense amounts

-Categories

-Dates

-Notes

-Imported files (e.g., CSV backups from other apps)

-2. Data Sharing

-Pocket Flow does not share your data with any third parties.

-3. Data Usage

-Your data is used strictly within the app for:

-Displaying expense summaries

-Storing/importing/exporting entries

-Generating charts and analytics

-No usage analytics, tracking, or advertising identifiers are collected.

-4. Data Retention & Deletion

-All data remains on your device.
-You may delete entries or clear all app data at any time through system settings.

-5. File Imports & Exports

-If you import data from a Pocket Flow export file, then Pocket Flow processes the file entirely on-device.

-If you export data, it is saved to your device's storage only.

-6. Security

-Pocket Flow relies on Android's sandboxing and secure storage environment.
-No network transmission occurs unless a user manually shares an exported file.

-7. Changes

-We may update this policy as features evolve.
-Updates will be posted here.

-8. Contact

-If you have questions, contact: vishwainnovates@gmail.com
+This policy explains how the App collects, uses, and stores information.

+---

+## **1. Data Collection**
+Pocket Flow stores all expense-related data **locally on your device**.
+The App does **not** collect, upload, or transmit any personal or financial data to external servers.

+The following data may be stored locally if you choose to enter or import it:

+- Expense amounts and categories
+- Dates and times
+- Notes
+- Imported files (e.g., CSV backups from other budgeting apps)

+No remote collection occurs.

+---

+## **2. Data Sharing**
+Pocket Flow does **not** share any data with third parties.
+No data is sold, rented, or transferred outside your device.

+---

+## **3. Data Usage**
+Your data is used **solely within the App** for purposes such as:

+- Displaying expense summaries
+- Storing, processing, importing, and exporting entries
+- Generating charts, insights, and analytics

+Pocket Flow does **not** use your data for advertising or tracking purposes.

+---

+## **4. Data Retention & Deletion**
+All data remains stored locally on your device until you choose to delete it.

+You may delete data in the following ways:

+- Remove individual expense entries
+- Clear all app data from Android system settings
+- Delete imported files from your device storage

+No copies are stored by us.

+---

+## **5. File Imports & Exports**
+If you choose to import data (e.g., Pocket Flow CSV backups), the App processes the file **on-device only**.

+If you export your data, the App saves a file to your device.
+Pocket Flow does **not** upload exported files to any server.

+---

+## **6. Security**
+Pocket Flow relies on Android's built-in sandboxing and secure storage mechanisms.
+The App does not transmit data over the internet unless you manually share an exported file.

+---

+## **7. Children’s Privacy**
+Pocket Flow is not directed toward children under 13.
+We do not knowingly collect personal data from children.

+---

+## **8. Changes to This Policy**
+We may update this Privacy Policy as the App evolves.
+Any updates will appear on this page with a revised "Last updated" date.

+---

+## **9. Contact**
+If you have questions or concerns about this Privacy Policy, please contact:

+**Email:** pocketflow-support@example.com

+---

+© 2025 Pocket Flow